ElvinQad/WRM/docs/prd.md

         *   There is a dedicated "Settings" area in the application.
         *   Within Settings, there is an option to "Create New Ticket Type."
         *   The user can enter a name for the new type and save it.
-        *   The system prevents the creation of duplicate ticket type names.
+        *   The system prevents the creation of duplicate ticket type names with clear error messaging.
+        *   **Local Testing:** CLI command `npm run test:ticket-types` validates CRUD operations.
+        *   **Validation:** Ticket type names must be 3-50 characters, alphanumeric plus spaces.
+        *   **Performance:** Type creation saves within 300ms, updates UI immediately.

 *   **User Story 2.2 (Custom Property Definition):**
     *   **As a user,** when I create or edit a ticket type, I want to add custom properties to it.